 These vintage casual dresses of the ’50s photographed at an antique shop in the old city, beneath Quebec’s ramparts.

 The wide boat neckline tapers to a V in back.
 Sleeves are brief, and the bodice is molded to a princess silhouette.
 Comes in a choice of dot colors.
 The sizes are 5-15.
 Dress is priced at about $23.
 By Craig Casuals.

-Polka dots in many voriations are now appearing in some of the smartest prints.
+Polka dots in many variations are now appearing in some of the smartest prints.
 This dress is a torso design with a V neckline, tie, and wide pocket bonds.
-In colors there is a choice of blue, coral, or black dots on a white ground.
+In colors, there is a choice of blue, coral, or black dots on a white ground.
 Sizes 10-18.
 Under $13.
 By Borbette.
 The conveyance is a calosh, used mainly by tourists in Montreal.

 This type of dress, with softly draped neckline a full skirt, has universal appeal.
-The color harmony photographed was provided by a corner of Butchort’s Gardens.
+The color harmony photographed was provided by a corner of Butchart’s Gardens.
 Silk and cotton combine in the dress fabric.
-Colors include aqua, green, periwinkle, coral, rouge.
+Colors for these casual dresses of the ’50s include aqua, green, periwinkle, coral, rouge.
 In sizes 10-18; 9-17.
 Under $23.
 By Lucinda.

-The print in this Alex Colman dress looks as fresh as the well kept gardens surrounding the Parliament Buildings in Victoria.
-In Bates Disciplined fabric, the high neckline is collared in front, V.shope in back.
-Soh pleats form the full skirt.
+The print in this Alex Colman dress looks as fresh as the well-kept gardens surrounding the Parliament Buildings in Victoria.
+In Bates Disciplined fabric, the high neckline is collared in front, V shape in back.
+Soft pleats form the full skirt.
 Colors are gold, orange blossom, and blue.
 Sizes 8-16.
 Under $20.